-The best way for instructors to ensure all users in their courses can use their VMs without delay on first use is to properly set the Reserved Enrollments.
-This is done when initially requesting a course or you can contact support to retroactively adjust the "Reserved Enrollments" if your course has already been approved.
+The best way for instructors to ensure all users in their courses can use their exercise environments without extended delay on first use is to properly set the expected number of users.
+This value can be set when creating a course invitation code or through editing a course after its creation.
+However, if you run into any issues adjusting your expected number of users, please feel free to contact support.
 Additionally, instructors will need to choose which exercise environments they wish to use and provision them.
 This will help the Pool Model adjust the available pre-warmed VMs as needed.

 For example, let's say you were planning on adding 50 users via invitation code to use the Cyber Basics environment.
-First, you should set your "Reserved Enrollments" to 50.
-Then you should add the Cyber Basics environment to your course.
-This will signal to our Pool Model that 50 Cyber Basics environments will be needed soon and those VMs will be provisioned on the next day.
+First, you should set your "Expected number of users" to 50.
+Then you should add the "Cyber Basics" environment to your course.
+This will signal to our Pool Model that 50 "Cyber Basics" environments will be needed soon and those VMs will be provisioned on the next day.

-Click on the pencil icon to "Edit this Course"
+Click on the pencil icon to "Edit this Course".

 If you are working with a larger class and have not made any enrollment reservations, we recommend that you start provisioning VMs at least 20 minutes before they need to be used for the first time.
 To do so all at once, instructors can use the start all exercises feature.
 More information can be found in our article on the Start All Exercises Feature.

 Have a Question?
 Contact Support¶

 We're here to help you.
-If you still have questions after reviewing the information above, please feel free to submit a ticket with our support team and we'll get back to you as soon as possible.
+If you still have questions after reviewing the information above, please feel free to submit a ticket with our Support Team and we'll get back to you as soon as possible.